 Corrie Primary school reviewed its governing body structure in December 2014, adopting a new Instrument of Governance on 1st January 2015.
 To become a more efficient and effective body it has reduced in size, from 18 to 12 governor positions and we have the option of recruiting associate members to support the governing body in key priorities.

 The table below shows each governor with their term of office dates.
-Click on the names to learn more about each of our governors.

 |Name||Type||Start Date||End Date|